Medium-induced flavor conversion and kaon spectra in electron-ion collisions: Medium modified fragmentation functions

 where the quenching weight $P_a(\epsilon,Q_0^2)$ represents the probability of total fractional energy loss $\epsilon$ by the initial parton $a$ due to induced gluon radiation and $G^a(\epsilon)$ represents the spectrum distribution of the radiated gluons with fractional energy $\epsilon$.
-The vacuum FF's $D_a^h(z,Q^2)$ are taken from the HKN parametrization \cite{HKN}.
 The quenching weight $P_a(\epsilon,Q_0^2)$ is calculated from a Poisson convolution of the single gluon spectrum $dN_g^a/dz$ at scale $Q_0^2$,

 under the assumption that the number of independent gluon emissions satisfies the Poisson distribution.
 We use Monte Carlo simulations to calculate the quenching weight $P_a(\epsilon,Q_0^2)$.
 This method also enables us to record the energy fraction of each radiated gluon and then obtain the gluon energy spectrum $G^a(\epsilon)$ from multiple induced emissions.
 With $G^a(\epsilon)$, we can include contributions from the fragmentation of radiated gluons to the initial conditions and also ensure the momentum conservation at the same time.
 Using such initial conditions for the mDGLAP equations, we can describe the HERMES data \cite{Airapetian:2007vu} better as compared to other models for initial conditions.
 Details can be found in Ref.~\cite{Chang:2014fba}.